Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ## The Demo Services ##

 Please copy the "JMS_Demo_Services/Deployment/JMSDemoServices" directory from the [latest release](https://github.com/Weswit/Lightstreamer-jms-example-StockList-service-java/releases) of this project anywhere in your file system, and put previously copied jars under its lib subdirectory.
-Please copy here also the jms.jar obtained at point 1) from Oracle's Java website.
+Please copy here also the jms.jar obtained from Oracle's Java website.

 Then configure the launch script start_demo_services.bat (or start_demo_services.sh if you are under Linux or Mac OS X), setting the GENERATOR_HOME (the path of the directory), the JAVA_HOME (path of a JRE/JDK) and CUSTOM_JARS.
 Pay particular attention putting all the JMS broker-specific jars to the CUSTOM_JARS variable.
 It is preset with jars for HornetQ.